Arriving in New York by Air

 Approach to New York LaGuardia: Newark, the Statue of Liberty, Ellis Island, and Governor's Island.

-We start to see the Jersey City waterfront and the southern end of Governor's Island.
+We start to see the Jersey City waterfront and Governor's Island, and we start to see the southern tip of Manhattan.

 Approach to New York LaGuardia: Ellis Island, Newark, Governor's Island, and lower Manhattan.